Inland southern NSW - Parkes area

 Parkes is a progressive regional centre providing a quality lifestyle and robust economy.
 With a population of around 15,000 and growing, Parkes is a community that is used to welcoming new residents.
 Be rewarded by teaching at one of the excellent schools in the area and share your professional skills to help students reach their full potential.

-Working at a local school you’ll not only enhance your career but you could also be eligible for retention benefits, a rental subsidy of 70 per cent and more.
+Working at a local school, you’ll not only enhance your career but you could also be eligible for a rural teacher incentive with a value of $20,000 per annum and more.

 Living and teaching in Parkes?
 It’s your move!